 Objections Procedure - overview

-The objectives of the MSC's Objections Procedure are to:
+Objectives of the MSC's Objections Procedure

 The objections process is open to the client for the fishery or any parties that were previously involved in the fishery assessment process either through written submissions or attendance at stakeholder meetings.
 The process is also available to any parties who feel that they were prevented from participating in the assessment process through deficiencies in the certifier’s procedures.

-Following the publication of the Final Report and Determination for a fishery, which will indicate the certifiers proposed decision on the achievement of MSC-certification, there is a 15-working-day period during which stakeholders can lodge a formal objection.
+Following the publication of the Final Report and Determination for a fishery, which will indicate the certifiers proposed decision on the achievement of MSC certification, there is a 15-working-day period during which stakeholders can lodge a formal objection.
 The closing date and time for this period will be specified by the certifier when the MSC publishes the Final Report and Determination in the Track a fishery section of its website and sends the corresponding .
-Any notice of objection should be addressed to both the Independent Adjudicator – MSC Objections Procedure and to the MSC’s Chief Executive, Rupert Howes, at email@example.com or the MSC Head Office.
+Any notice of objection should be addressed to both the Independent Adjudicator – MSC Objections Procedure and to the MSC’s Chief Executive, Rupert Howes, at firstname.lastname@example.org or the MSC Head Office.

 The MSC provides a template, called the 'Notice of Objection', that an objector must use in order to submit an objection.
 If the objector does not follow the correct format, the objection will be refused.
 If an objection is refused due to incorrect format or content, the objector is permitted 5 working days in which to resubmit the Notice of Objection in the required format.
 If this again fails to be presented in the correct format, the objection will be dismissed and no further objections will be received from the objector.